Sur, Oman: Al-Ayjah Fort

+Industries and Traditional Crafts

+Fishing, weaving, blacksmithing, metalwork, palm weaving, carpentry, and traditional sweets production represent some of the important traditional crafts in Sur.

+Among its traditional industries are the construction of traditional sailing ships.
+There is also the craftsmanship of Omani traditional doors with their intricate designs, as well as wooden windows.
+The crafting of daggers and both old and modern women's jewelry, as well as textile manufacturing like "izar" (a traditional cloth), "sabaya" (striped cloth), and Omani "hasar" (a type of headscarf), are also prominent traditional industries.

-It is one of the famous cities in the Persian Gulf region in building wooden ships.
-Its historical location gives it the hand to monitor the Gulf of Oman and the Indian Ocean.
+Notably, It is one of the famous cities in the Persian Gulf region in building wooden ships.
+Its historical location gives it the hand to monitor the Gulf of Oman and the Indian Ocean. the traditional sailing ships, in all their sizes and types, stand out as well.
 Many ships have been built in this city, like the sambuk and ghanjah.
 They formerly went as far as China, India, Zanzibar, Iraq and many other countries.
 These vessels were also used in pearl fishing.
+The "ghunja" ship, in particular, has become a symbol of the Sur Governorate.

+To preserve these inherited industries, the Ministry of Heritage and Culture in the governorate has established workshops for creating models of various types of old Omani ships.

+Additionally, there is the craft of making Omani traditional doors with their distinct known patterns, along with wooden windows.

+Ras al-Hadd & Ras al-Jinz beaches

+About 60 kilometers away from Sur, lies the Ras Al Jinz Turtle Reserve along the coastline.
+The endangered green sea turtles (Chelonia mydas) seek refuge here, especially on the Ras Al Jinz Beach, a part of Ras Al Hadd, annually for nesting.
+The number of turtles nesting in this area is estimated to range between 6,000 and 13,000.
+The beach is also known for its coves and rocky formations along the shore, providing a sanctuary for various bird species.

+Ras Al Hadd had a planned airport which began construction in 2011 but apart from laying down the runway, nothing more was constructed.

 Climate

 Sur experiences a hot desert climate with very little rainfall and high temperatures.
 Because of its coastal location, Sur's night-time temperatures are never very low.
 There is no distinct wetter season, but March tends to be the wettest month, and September the driest.

 Occasionally, Sur gets battered by cyclones.
 In 2007, Cyclone Gonu battered the city, and in 2010, Sur was hit by Cyclone Phet.